ARobZT/Achievements/InfoSec Gallery.md

 Problem-Solving: Applying logical thinking and various techniques to overcome challenges and capture the flags.
 ![image](https://github.com/user-attachments/assets/601f813f-7abb-4f77-bc5a-e3f513932257)
 # [Internal](https://github.com/user-attachments/assets/4c7e7942-d549-492c-ac79-ed3e3d6df41a)
-**Description:** Network Scanning: Using tools like nmap to identify open ports and services on the internal network.
+Network Scanning: Using tools like nmap to identify open ports and services on the internal network.

 Service Enumeration: Gathering detailed information about the services running on the network.